Julian Fleming

-Early life and high school career
+Early life

 Fleming played high school football at Southern Columbia Area High School.
-Fleming finished his high school football career with 4,442 receiving yards and 62 receiving touchdowns, both PIAA records.
+He finished his high school football career with 4,442 receiving yards and 62 receiving touchdowns, both PIAA records.
 He was a five star recruit coming out of high school and committed to Ohio State University to play college football.
-Rivals.com named Fleming as the best wide receiver and the 14th best player in the 2020 recruiting class.
+Rivals.com named Fleming as the best wide receiver and the 14th-best player in the 2020 recruiting class.

 College career

+Fleming struggled with injuries throughout his freshman and sophomore years.
+He had his best season as a junior in 2022, catching 34 passes for 533 receiving yards and six touchdowns.
+On December 4, 2023, Fleming announced that he would enter the transfer portal.
+On January 4, 2024, he announced that he was transferring to Penn State.

+College statistics

+Professional career

+Fleming was expected to sign a contract with the Green Bay Packers as an undrafted free agent, but the offer was withdrawn after a failed physical.

+Personal life

+On May 23, 2025, Fleming was driving an ATV with his girlfriend, Alyssa Boyd, as a passenger in rural Pennsylvania when a deer suddenly jumped in front of the vehicle.
+The resulting collision left Fleming severely injured and killed Boyd; Fleming was later charged with homicide by motor vehicle and DUI.

+Fleming was charged with vehicular homicide on October 8, 2025.